PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 `-showDecoy` or `-sd`
 * Signifies that decoy results should be included in the output .tsv file.
 * Decoy results have protein names that start with XXX_

+`-noExtended` or `-ne`
+* Do not output the extended fields (e.g., Scan Time)
+* When this flag is specified, the output will have the same columns as the MS-GF+ MzidToTsv output, and be a near match when run with the same parameters

 `-singleResult` or `-1`
 * Only output one result per spectrum